square/cascade/README.md

 However, for authenticating to Databricks and AWS you will need to provide a token and secret key respectively.
 These can be passed directly to the `DatabricksResource` object or set as environment variables.
 The following example shows how to provide these values in the configuration file.

 ## Persistent Resources in GCP
 Cascade supports creating persistent resources in GCP.
-These resources can be resused across multiple tasks and will persist until deleted manually by the user.
+These resources can be reused across multiple tasks and will persist until deleted manually by the user.
 This can be useful for debugging tasks that involve large images that take a long time to be loaded onto a node or for reserving scarce resources like A100 GPUs.

-You can create a persistent resource using the cascade CLI and suppling a cascade.yml with a configuration block that contains a persistent_resource_id field.
+You can create a persistent resource using the `cascade` CLI and suppling a `cascade.yml` with a configuration block that contains a `persistent_resource_id` field.
 This field will be used to identify the persistent resource when submitting tasks to it.
 It is recommended that you use the configuration file to define the resource as well as the tasks that will be submitted to it.
 This will ensure that the resource specified for your task is compatible with the shape of the persistent resource.

 ```yaml